istio/istio.io/_docs/tasks/traffic-management/services-expansion.md

 ---
-title: Accessing Services in Mesh Extensions
+title: Accessing Services in the Expanded Mesh
 overview: This task shows you how to use services provided by VM

-order: 10
+order: 60

-draft: true
+#draft: true
 layout: docs
 type: markdown
-redirect_from: "/docs/tasks/extension_services.html"
 ---
 {% include home.html %}

 This task shows you how to configure services running in a VM that joined the cluster.

-Current task was tested on GCP - WIP on adding specific info for other clusters.
+Current task was tested on GCP. _WIP on adding specific info for other providers_

 ## Before you begin